Heinz-Hermann Koelle: ABMA and MSFC

 Koelle arrived in the U.S. in April 1955, three months before President Dwight D. Eisenhower announced that country's intent to launch a satellite during the International Geophysical Year in 1957.
 He took charge of Preliminary Design Section of the Structures and Mechanics Laboratory.
 The section had the task of carrying out "blue-sky" studies into conversions and modifications of various missiles for use as space launchers.
 Over time the section grew from 4 to 70 people as their studies on what was then known as "Super-Jupiter" evolved into the "Juno V" and finally into the Saturn I. Koelle's last job for the Army involved a feasibility study for a lunar base under Project Horizon.

 When ABMA became part of NASA in 1960, the Redstone Arsenal became the Marshall Space Flight Center (MSFC) and the Preliminary Design Section became the Future Projects Office.
 The Office served to coordinate between MSFC and NASA as a whole, as well as continuing to study new missions based on the Saturn rockets.
 In 1960 Koelle became a naturalized American citizen.
-He took his doctorate in Engineering at the Technical University of Berlin in 1963.
+He took his doctorate in Engineering at Technische Universität Berlin in 1963.